1 / 3

-More treasures include Cahoots Café (full of characters), the Greytown Butchery, Main Street Deli and Schoc Chocolates.
+More treasures include the White Swan, the Greytown Butchery, the Main Street Deli and Schoc Chocolates.

-A visit to Schoc is a Life Changing Experience - embrace that lime chili chocolate - extraordinary.
+A visit to Schoc is a life changing experience - try the extraordinary lime chili chocolate.

-Greytown gourmet- ville is just one hour drive from Wellington (so a great day trip) combine it with a visit to neighbouring Martinborough (just 15 minutes away) .
+Greytown is just one hour drive from Wellington (so a great day trip) combine it with a visit to neighbouring Martinborough (just 15 minutes away) .

 On the Classic New Zealand Wine Trail Greytown is just 3 and a half hours from Napier.